weblancer02/LinqCash/README.md

 - Web server for Problems 2 & 3

 ## Problem 1
-- You may create and index and add solutions js file as a script src.
+- You may create an index.html and add solutions js file as a script src.
 - Run the function via console
 ```
 sum_to_n(b)